saneksun/netbox/scripts/README.md

 Licenses output is in Juniper format

 ### <i>GetInventoryJunos.py</i>
-Getting chassis inventory information using netconf (to primary_ip).
+Getting chassis inventory information from JunOS devices, using netconf (on primary_ip).
 Search can be done by site name, device type, device name.